Ira-Project/lastword/Initial Customers/Experiment 1.md

 	- Very little technology adoption
 	- Less competition

 We feel it's probably better to start with US geography and a select few IB schools in India as well.
+For the US we will start with Atlanta and the Bay Area so there's a high chance that we can visit in person to close the deal.
 Given there's a higher degree of technology penetration we would be evaluated more correctly and get better feedback as well.

 ### What type of school?